MahmoudHamdy02/SimulinkViewer/README.md

 A simple Simulink model viewer that can be used to view Simulink models and their contents.
 Translates XML files to a box and arrow diagram.
 The viewer is written in Java and uses JavaFX for the GUI.

+The project is split into three main parts:

+1- Parsing the XML file and converting its content to java objects.

+2- Split the lines into smaller lines, depending on points and branches.

+3- Draw the prepared line segments using JavaFX.

 The viewer is a project for the Advanced Programming CSE231 course.

 ## Team Members